 Born in Svalbard.
 We found this impressive polar bear walking along the Arctic sea while eating seaweed!
 Since the sun was behind him, this was an excellent opportunity to capture some backlit wildlife photographs.
 We were able to stay with this polar bear until it changed its direction to walk up towards the ice cap of the island Kvitøyjøkulen.
 That fine art wildlife photograph had to be in the Top 2013 Nature Photographs for me.

 Black and white photograph of a Polar bear walking along the rocky shore in Svalbard.
 Captured against the sun that the animal is backlit from the sunrise light.

 Moonstruck seagull on the beach of Karl XII Island.
 Cruising along in the zodiac, we took turns with other zodiacs’ of our group photographing a polar bear sleeping between the cliffs under the light of the full moon.
 While taking turns, I spotted a lone seagull in the vast expanse that stole the scene…. sort of.
 Indeed, this seagull came in very handy to check various settings for the polar bear sleeping up high in the cliffs.

 A seagull is sitting by the full moon on an island in the Arctic region of Svalbard, Norway.

 Coming to Landscape Photography of the year 2013

 Sagrada Familia Church in Barcelona, Spain.
-What wonderful architecture and it’s still under construction!
-This photograph is of the ceiling of this gorgeous building.
+What wonderful architecture, and it’s still under construction!
+That photograph is of the ceiling of this gorgeous building.
 I was glad that I booked my entry ticket online.
 If you ever go to Barcelona, make sure you book your tickets online for all you want to see, unless you want to stand in line for an hour or more. f/7.1 1/15 ISO 500 17-40mm